TheRenegadeCoder/sample-programs-website/sources/programs/reverse-string/swift/how-to-implement-the-solution.md

 Foundation is a framework that contains many basic data types.
 This framework also bridges between Swift types, such as String, and Objective-C types, such as [NSString][2].
-When you import almost any of Apple’s Swift frameworks, you are implicitly importing Foundation along with them.
+When you import almost any of Appleâ€™s Swift frameworks, you are implicitly importing Foundation along with them.

 ### Guard

-The guard statement on line 3 is one of Swift’s many syntax features which favor safety and human readability:
+The guard statement on line 3 is one of Swiftâ€™s many syntax features which favor safety and human readability:

 ```swift